 “Time is your most precious gift because you only have a set amount of it.
 You can make more money, but you can’t make more time.
 When you give someone your time, you are giving them a portion of your life that you’ll never get back.”

 I don’t have a problem with cardio, just wasted time.
 For those that enjoy cardio then this is time well spent; everyone has their own preferences, live and let live.
-Let’s not pretend though that most people aren’t solely doing cardio because they wish to lose fat.
+Let’s not pretend though that most people aren’t solely doing cardio for cutting (because they wish to lose fat).

 At What Point Do You Need Cardio?